Food and Agriculture NIXON Films Peru

 Sugar production and consumption

-About 100 kg of sugar cane has to be cut to produce a 1kg bag of sugar.
+About 100 kg of sugar cane must be cut to produce 1kg of sugar.
 And while there are plantations that use cutting machines, many still rely on gangs of workers using machetes.

 Hard, not sweet work

-It’s brutally hard work and the plantation workers look a bit like coal miners in the fields.
+It’s brutally hard work, and the plantation workers look a bit like coal miners in the fields.
 This is because they first set controlled fires in the plantations to remove some of the vegetation and move along snakes.
-That clears the area pretty well but it creates a lot of soot, which mixes with the oozing sugar every time a cane is cut, and this spreads quickly all over their clothes and faces.
+That clears the area pretty well but creates a lot of soot, which mixes with the oozing sugar every time a cane is cut, spreading quickly all over their clothes and faces.

 Sugar cutter in a sugarcane plantation near Cartavio, La Libertad region, Peru.